SimenB/add-asset-html-webpack-plugin/README.md

 Can be set to `css` to create a `link`-tag instead of a `script`-tag.

 ## Examples
-### Add a DLL file from webpack.DllPlugin
+### Add a DLL file from `webpack.DllPlugin`
 Note: Remember to build the DLL file in a separate build.

 When adding assets, it's added to the start of the array, so when `html-webpack-plugin` injects the assets, it's before other assets.
-If you depend on some order for the assets beyond that, you'll have to create some sort of intermediate file in the given order.
+If you depend on some order for the assets beyond that, and ordering the plugins doesn't cut it, you'll have to create a custom template and add the tags yourself.

 #### Webpack config
 ```js